 For enquiries, please contact the Communication Resource Unit of the CFS on 2381 6096.

-Trade Talk and Workshop on Hazard Analysis and Critical Control Point (HACCP)
+Food Safety Talks and Workshop on Hazard Analysis and Critical Control Point (HACCP)

-These seminars will enable the trade to have a better understanding of the principles and operation of the HACCP System and the “5 Keys for Food Safety” advocated by the WHO, namely 1.
+These seminars will enable the public to have a better understanding of the principles and operation of the HACCP System and the “5 Keys for Food Safety” advocated by the WHO, namely 1.
 Choose (choose safe raw materials); 2.
 Clean (keep hands and utensils clean); 3.
 Separate (separate raw and cooked food); 4.
 Cook (cook thoroughly); 5.
 Safe temperature (keep food at safe temperature), in order to prevent foodborne diseases effectively.
 Besides, topics such as the dietary culture of less-salt-and-sugar diet, nutrition labelling and the health implications of trans fat will also be covered.

 Food Safety Q&A